ademl/predict_Etot_dHf/README.md

 # predict_Etot_dHf
 Predicts the total energies and enthalpies of formation of metal-nonmetal compounds from their composition.

-Predicting Etot/dHf from Model 1
+Predicting Etot/dHf from Model 1,
 Submitted to Phys Rev B (2015)
-A.Deml

 This python code contains a linear model to predict the Etot, and consequently dHf, of metal-nonmetal compounds from properties